Modern Data Warehouse Architecture: Traditional vs Cloud Data Warehouse

 There are a number of different characteristics attributed solely to a traditional data warehouse architecture.
 These characteristics include varying architectural approaches, designs, models, components, processes and roles — all which influence the architecture’s effectiveness.

 The three-tier architecture approach is one of the more commonly found approaches to on-premises data warehousing.
 The three tiers include a bottom, middle, and top layer.

 - Bottom Tier: The bottom tier contains the actual database server used to remove data from origin sources.

 - Middle Tier: The middle tier has a server for online analytical processing (OLAP) that’s responsible for transforming data.
-It can either map multidimensional data to relational operations or leverage a multidimensional OLAP model for multidimensional data operations.
+It can either to relational operations or leverage a multidimensional OLAP model for multidimensional data operations.

 - Top Tier: The top tier is similar to a user interface layer.
-It consists of tools for common data warehousing analytics such as reporting and data mining.
+It consists of tools for common data warehousing analytics such as reporting and.

 Architecture design: Kimball or Inmon

 Two of the most frequently used approaches to data warehousing design were created by Ralph Kimball and Bill Inmon.
 Inmon’s approach is considered top down; it treats the warehouse as a centralized repository for all of an organization’s data.
 Once there’s a centralized data model for that repository, organizations can use dimensional data marts based on that model.
 Data marts are repositories for individual business lines.

 Kimball’s approach is based on a bottom up method in which data marts are the main methods of storing data.
 The data warehouse is basically a collection of those data marts that allows for uniform analytics jobs, reporting, and other business intelligence essentials.